chrisandoryan/Plainmaker/README.md

 ## Features

- - A fully-customizable and implementable Interface class, named `IEncryptorDecryptor`, for creating your own Burpsuite Plugin/Extension.
+- Provides a fully-customizable and implementable Interface class, named `IEncryptorDecryptor` for creating your own Burpsuite Plugin/Extension.
- - This interface allows you to implement your custom encryption/decryption algorithms and integrate them directly into Burpsuite requests and responses.
+- `IEncryptorDecryptor` interface allows you to implement your custom encryption/decryption script and integrate them directly into Burpsuite requests and responses.
- - You have total control on **how the encryption/decryption flow works**, and **which algorithms to be used**.
-AES?
-RSA?
-DES?
-Lattice-based Cryptography?
-You name it.
+- Total control over the encryption/decryption flow and choice of algorithms (e.g. AES, RSA, DES, etc.).
- - Based on Python/Jython 2.7.3.
+- Written in Python/Jython 2.7.3 and easily integrated into your Burpsuite workflow.

 ## What It Does
 In hindsight, this is similar to what AESKiller is doing: